 The presence of the gas gives a milky appearance to the electrolyte.
-Hence the expressions "Milking the cell" and

-"Gassing the plates."
+Hence the expressions "Milking the cell" and "Gassing the plates."

-3. AMPERE-HOUR CAPACITY.
+3. AMPÈRE-HOUR CAPACITY.

-Assuming the cell to be used to light a lamp which requires I ampère, and that the cell would keep the lamp alight continuously for one hour before the cell had to be recharged, the electrical capability of the cell would be stated to be such that it would yield a current of 1 ampère for 1 hour.
-If we changed the lamp for one which required $\frac{1}{2}$ ampère to light it we should find that the cell would maintain the lamp alight for three hours, and if we used a lamp which required $\frac{1}{4}$ of an ampère to light it the cell would be capable of keeping the lamp alight continuously for 8 hours.
+Assuming the cell to be used to light a lamp which requires 1 ampère, and that the cell would keep the lamp alight continuously for one hour before the cell had to be recharged, the electrical capability of the cell would be stated to be such that it would yield a current of 1 ampère for 1 hour.
+If the lamp be changed for one which required $\frac{1}{2}$ ampère to light it it would be found that the cell would maintain the lamp alight for three hours, and if a lamp were used which required $\frac{1}{4}$ of an ampère to light it the cell would be capable of keeping the lamp alight continuously for 8 hours.

-The term ampère-hours means Ampères multiplied by
+The term ampère-hours means Ampères multiplied by Hours.

-Hours.

-Compare the ampère-hours in the three examples given:-
+Compare the ampère-hours in the three examples given :---

-(a) I ampère x I hour = I ampère-hour.
+(a) 1 ampère $\times$ 1 hour = 1 ampère-hour.

-(b) $\frac{1}{2}$,, \times 3 hours = $1\frac{1}{2}$
+(b) $\frac{1}{2}$ , $\times 3$ hours = $1\frac{1}{2}$

-(c) $\frac{1}{4}$,, \times 8 hours == 2 ,,
+(c) $\frac{1}{4}$ ... $\times$ 8 hours = 2

-Thus we see the ampère-hour capacity of the cell increases as the current used is reduced and, further, that in stating the ampère-hour capacity of the cell we must also state the current corresponding to that capacity.
+Thus it is seen that the ampere-hour capacity of the cell increases as the current used is reduced and, futher, that in stating the ampère-hour capacity of the cell the current corresponding to that capacity must also be stated.

 The more usual way of connecting the ampère-hour capacity with the current is to express the latter in terms of the hourly rate.
-Thus, in the three examples given, it would be said that the capacity of the cell is in:-
+Thus, in the three examples given, it would be said that the capacity of the cell is in :-

-(a) I ampère-hour at a I hour rate.
+(a) 1 ampère-hour at a 1 hour rate.

-(b) $1\frac{1}{2}$, hours , 3 , & (c) 2 , , , , 8 , .
+(b) $1\frac{1}{2}$ , hours , 3 ,

-If, therefore, we desire to know what the actual value of the current is at any hourly rate specified, all that is necessary is to divide the corresponding ampère-hour capacity by the hourly rate of discharge.
+If therefore it is desired to know what the actual value of the current is at any hourly rate specified, all that is necessary is to divide the corresponding ampère-hour capacity by the hourly rate of discharge.
 In example (c), for instance, the current would be 2 divided by $8 = \frac{1}{4}$ of an ampère.

-Consider now the conditions which determine the ampèrehour capacity of the cell at a given rate of discharge.
+Consider now the conditions which determine the amperehour capacity of the cell at a given rate of discharge.
 When the cell is being charged the effect of the current is to bring about certain chemical changes in the elements, and when the cell is discharging the elements revert to the condition they were in before the charging current was applied.

 Assuming that the cell has an ampère-hour capacity of 2 at the 8-hour rate, and that it is in a discharged condition, recharge the cell by connecting it to the Leclanché battery through an adjustable resistance and a milliamperemeter, and join the 5-volt coil of the Detector No. 2 straight across the two lead strips.
-Adjust the current to \(\frac{1}{4}\) ampère and keep it steady at that value by adjusting the resistance.
+Adjust the current to $\frac{1}{2}$ ampère ard keep it steady at that value by adjusting the resistance.
 The Detector will indicate a voltage of about 2.2.
 During the first part of the charging period the deflection will remain practically steady.
 About the sixth hour the deflection will slowly increase to a value approaching 2.7 volts.
 The voltage will remain perfectly steady at the value reached provided the current is kept constant, irrespective of the length of time the charge is maintained.

-If the cell is carefully watched it will be seen that the plates begin to gas slightly at about the sixth hour, and that the quantity of gas formed increases gradually until a limit is reached at about the eighth hour.
+If the cell be carefully watched it will be seen that the plates begin to gas slightly at about the sixth hour, and that the quantity of gas formed increases gradually until a limit is reached at about the eighth hour.